OliveBloom/everfree-outpost/doc/code_layout.md

 ## Common

+ * `src/libcommon_movement`: High-level movement handling.
+Given input bits, computes an entity's motion and animation.
+Used by both server-side physics and client-side motion prediction.
  * `src/libphysics`: The core physics engine.
 Performs collision detection and nothing else.
 This library also contains the definitions of the `V2`, `V3`, and `Region` types, which are used pervasively throughout the server and